briandrum/codes.forchagrin.com/_articles/article-xii-general-provisions.md

 * [Section XII-7: Effect of partial invalidity](#section-xii-7-effect-of-partial-invalidity)
 * [Section XII-8: Interpretation](#section-xii-8-interpretation)

-## Section XII-1: Effective date of charter
+## Section XII-1: Effective Date of Charter

 The provisions of this Charter shall become effective January 1, 1963.
 The Mayor and Council elected at the November 7, 1961 Municipal election, or their